Carbs: Why do people think they’re bad?

 Many people avoid them.
 They have the idea they’re bad.
 They’re not.
 Nearly 100 percent of carbs break down to glucose in the body.
 That’s a good thing because glucose gives us energy.
 All macronutrients—carbs, fats, proteins—give us energy because they have calories.
 Carbs though are very efficient at providing fuel—glucose, needed by every cell.
 And it’s the preferred energy source for our brain, central nervous system, and red blood cells.

 Blame it on the carb—it’s easy to because of the abundance in our food supply.
 Back in the 80s—the low-fat era—there was a push to get fat out of the diet.
 However if something is removed, something has to replace it, right?
-As fat intake went down, carb intake—especially refined carbohydrates and sugar went up.
+As fat intake went down in food products, carb intake—especially refined carbohydrates and sugar went up.

 Fat serves a purpose, a useful purpose!
 It provides flavor, texture, mouthfeel, etc.